rick7122003/Kee-Siong/README.md

 Cleaning: for files without Remaining_lease add a column, replace blank values with a zero as integer
 Cleaning: 4 files are found with same headers and values are combined into one file named as "hdb.csv"

-The intention is to use it for PowerBI and Python analysis
+The intention is to use it for PowerBI and Python analysis to gain useful insights into the HDB resale market.